-Who’s looking for a delicious salmon recipe?
+Who’s looking for a delicious baked salmon dinner?
 This is the right place for you!
-Find out how to bake a side of salmon that is juicy and delicious.
-Rice and green beans are cooked in the oven at the same time for a perfect dinner.
+Find out how to bake a side of salmon that is juicy and delicious, served with rice and green beans.

 It can be tricky to cook fish.
 It dries out pretty easily.
 I find that this can happen with salmon, especially if it is of uneven thickness.
 One end turns out dry while the other is moist.